.DISK File Overview

 What is File Extension DISK?

 Open Source developed the DISK file extension, also know as a Linux Virtual Hard Disk file, for the Linux software package.
-Internal website statistics show that DISK files are most popular with users in China and those running the Windows 10 operating system.
+Internal website statistics show that DISK files are most popular with users in United States and those running the Windows 10 operating system.
 A high percentage of these users browse the web using Google Chrome.

 Associated Developers and Software